jsiek/arete/notes.md

 	* mutable and ISOlated
 	* thread LOCAL
 	* unsafe
-  a category is fixed for each object at creatoin
+  a category is fixed for each object at creation
   hierarchy: imm < iso < local < unsafe.

     Objects can only refer to other objects with the same or lesser